chengdonglin/unic-cli/README.md

 # node-dev-template

  - Use the un-cli tool create the node web server development environment
- - and also you can learn how to build you personal cli tool by this project
+ - At the same time, you can also learn how to build your own cli tool through this project.